carpentries-incubator/logistic-regression-public-health/_episodes/05-assumpLogistic.md

 <img src="../fig/rmd-05-binned residuals after squaring-1.png" title="plot of chunk binned residuals after squaring" alt="plot of chunk binned residuals after squaring" width="612" style="display: block; margin: auto;" />

-Notice that we are still left with some average binned residuals which suggest poor fit.
+Notice that we are still left with some average binned residuals, lying outside the lines, which suggest poor fit.
 This may be unsurprising, as smoking habits are likely influenced by a lot more than `Age` alone.

 At this point, we can also take a look at McFadden's $R^2$ in the output from `summ()`.
 This comes